 The Digital Dharma Endowment was created to provide free content at the Himalayan Academy website.

 A Message from Satguru Bodhinatha Veylanswami

-Our sites provide that–and they do it for free and without ads.
 Nowhere else will you find such a wealth of resources about our faith, carefully researched and compiled from across the globe.
 How important is it to you to have good resources on Hinduism online?
-How important is it that your friends and business associates, your children and their teachers, when doing a search about Hinduism, find a place that explains it from the inside, without academic biases or gross misconceptions?
+How important is it that your friends and business associates, your children and their teachers, when doing a search about Hinduism, find a place that explains it from the inside, without academic bias, gross misconceptions or outright sensationalism?

-One reason you might consider donating is that the grant from this endowment will go straight to the enhancement of the sites and the content, not staff salaries or administrative overhead, since these sites are created and maintained by selfless monks who work for free and live simply in a verdant monastery on the island of Kauai.
+Your contribution will go to the enhancement of the sites and the content, and to upgrading the Media Studio.
+The funds do not pay staff salaries or administrative overhead, since these sites are created and maintained by selfless monks who work for free and live simply in a remote monastery on the island of Kauai.